Vincenzo Alberto Annese

-Being born and having started his coaching career in Italy, Annese managed teams in Latvia, Ghana, Palestine, Indonesia, Belize, Kosovo, Nepal and India.
+After beginning his coaching career in Italy, Annese managed clubs and national teams in Latvia, Armenia, Ghana, Palestine, Indonesia, Kosovo, Belize, India, Nepal Afghanistan and Burkina Faso.
 He won two consecutive I-League titles with Gokulam Kerala.

 Early life

-Annese began his football career as a midfielder for Venezia youth side.
-He later played for local clubs Martina Franca, Noicattaro and Leonessa Altamura.
+Annese began his football career as a midfielder for the youth team of Venezia.
+He later played for Martina Franca, Noicattaro and Leonessa Altamura.

 After a brief playing career, Annese attended the Higher Institute of Physical Education (ISEF) at the Università degli studi di Foggia and the University of Verona, focusing on the adaptation of sports to disabled people.

 Coaching career

 Early career

-Annese started his professional coaching career in Fidelis Andria youth team in 2010.
-In 2013, he joined Foggia as a member of the coaching staff in 2012–13 Lega Pro Prima Divisione and 2013–14 Lega Pro Prima Divisione.
-From 2015 to 2016, after working in Latvia and Armenia as head coach, he was appointed in charge of Armenia's Under-19 and Under-17 teams.
+Annese began his coaching career in the youth team of Fidelis Andria in 2010.
+In 2012, he joined Foggia as part of the coaching staff during the 2012–13 and 2013–14 seasons.
+Between 2015 and 2016, he worked abroad in Latvia with JFK Saldus and with the Armenia U-19 and U-17 national teams.

 Bechem United

-In January 2017, Annese joined Ghanaian Premier League club Bechem United as the head coach for 2017 season.
-Under him the club became 2017 Ghana Super Cup runner-up.
+In January 2017, Annese was appointed as the head coach of Ghanaian Premier League club Bechem United for the 2017 season.
+Under his management, the club finished as runner-up in the Ghana Super Cup.

 Ahli Al-Khaleel

 On 25 July 2017, Annese joined West Bank Premier League club Ahli Al-Khaleel on a one-year deal as the head coach.
-He led the club to finals of 2016–17 Palestine Cup and 2017 West Bank Super Cup.
+He led the club to the finals of 2016–17 Palestine Cup and 2017 West Bank Super Cup.

 PSIS Semarang

-On 24 March 2018, Annese joined Liga 1 club PSIS Semarang as the head coach for 2018 season.
+For the 2018 season, Annese was appointed head coach of Liga 1 club PSIS Semarang.

 Belize

-On 17 June 2019, Annese signed a one-year contract with the Belize national football team as the head coach.
+On 17 June 2019, Annese signed a one-year contract to become head coach of the Belize national football team.

 Gokulam Kerala

 On 19 August 2020, Annese joined I-League club Gokulam Kerala.
-Under him, the club won their maiden I-League title in 2020–21 season and qualified for the 2022 AFC Cup group stage.

-Annese created history in the I-League with the longest unbeaten streak of 21 games.
-The previous record-holder was Churchill Brothers, who held it for 17 games (from February 20, 2009 to January 22, 2010).
-Under him, Gokulam Kerala won the 2021–22 I-League title, becoming the first club to win consecutive I-League titles.
+Under him, the club won their first I-League title in the 2020–21 season and qualified for the 2022 AFC Cup group stage.
+During his tenure, the club achieved a 21-match unbeaten run in the I-League.
+Under his management, Gokulam Kerala won the 2021–22 I-League title, becoming the first club to win consecutive I-League titles.
 He received the 2021–22 I-League Best Coach award.

-At the 2022 AFC Cup group stage opener, Gokulam Kerala achieved a historic 4–2 win against Indian Super League club ATK Mohun Bagan.

-On June 1, 2022 Annese announced that he won't be continuing with Gokulam Kerala.
+At the 2022 AFC Cup group stage opener, Gokulam Kerala recorded a 4–2 win against Indian Super League club ATK Mohun Bagan.
+On 1 June 2022, Annese announced that he would not continue with Gokulam Kerala.

 NorthEast United

-On 8 December 2022, Annese joined Indian Super League club NorthEast United as the new head coach after the club sacked Marco Balbul mid-season.
+On 8 December 2022, Annese was appointed Indian Super League club NorthEast United as the new head coach after the club sacked Marco Balbul mid-season.

 Nepal

-On 1 March 2023, the All Nepal Football Association announced him as the country's head coach and won 2023 Prime Minister's Three Nations Cup defeating Laos.
+On 1 March 2023, the All Nepal Football Association appointed him as head coach of the national team.
+Later that year, Nepal won the 2023 Prime Minister's Three Nations Cup defeating Laos in the final.